ironboy/the-rest/README.md

 app.use(RESTserver('/api', pathToModelFolder, acl));
 ```

-The acl function recieves an info object and the Express request and response objects.
+The acl function recieves an info object and the Express request object.
 It will be called for each request.

 **Note:** If you choose to return something (preferably a string) it means you are not letting the request through.